Surfers Paradise ten best family holiday activities

 Whales in Paradise

-Of course there are many more great Surfers Paradise attractions for families in addition to the ones we’ve listed here – but these are our top-ten picks – we hope your family has as much fun trying them out as ours did!
+Of course there are many more great Surfers Paradise and Gold Coast attractions for families in addition to the ones we’ve listed here – but these are our top-ten picks – we hope your family has an absolutely fantastic Queensland holiday!

 Surfers Paradise ten best family holiday activities, Australia